Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Iron Gwazi

-The train makes a left turn passing the car barn, and a final right turn before entering the station.
+The train takes a left turn by the car barn and then makes one last right turn before rolling into the station.

 Busch Gardens Tampa Food and Wine Festival Iron Gwazi entrance at night.
 Keep reading for the battle of Iron Gwazi vs Gwazi.